Nippon Kodo

-Nippon Kodo (日本香堂) is a Japanese incense company who trace their origin back over 400 years to an incense maker known as Koju, who made incense for the Emperor of Japan.
-The Nippon Kodo Group was established in August 1965, and has acquired several other incense companies worldwide and has offices in New York City, Los Angeles, Paris, Chicago, Hong Kong, Vietnam, and Tokyo.
+Nippon Kodo (日本香堂) is a Japanese incense company that traces their origins back over 400 years to an incense maker known as Koju, who made incense for the Emperor of Japan.
+The Nippon Kodo Group was established in August 1965, has acquired several other incense companies worldwide, and has offices in New York City, Los Angeles, Paris, Chicago, Hong Kong, Vietnam, and Tokyo.
 Mainichi-Koh, introduced in 1912, is the company's most popular product.

 History

 The company traces its roots back over 400 years to Jyuemon Takai, known as Koju, an incense maker to the Emperor of Japan.
 Founder Tadanori Konaka who was born in Izushi, Hyogo had gone to Osaka, and got a job in Kokando in 1920.
 He went to Tokyo in 1929.
-He had established Tokyo Kokando which is the basis of the current of Nippon Kodo, which sells products in the eastern japan region of Kokando.
-The Nippon Kodo Group was established in August 1965; though it had been in business since 1575.
+He had established Tokyo Kokando which is the basis of the current of Nippon Kodo, which sells products in the eastern Japan region of Kokando.
+The Nippon Kodo Group was established in August 1965, though it had been in business since 1575.
 It has acquired several other incense companies worldwide and has offices in Los Angeles, Paris, Chicago, Hong Kong, Vietnam, and Tokyo.
 The company's name means Japanese incense store.